rjmah/acnh-critter-table/README.md

 - Feature List
 - Time zone select
-- Convert monthTuples values to be 0-11 instead of 1-12
 - Undo toast: If you accidently check "caught" too many times.
 Maybe undo the last batch that occured in the last 2 seconds.
 - Code style: BEM
 - Code style: stronger variable conventions